SOTO - The School Of The Origins

 The Way of Imagination

-Imagination is interwoven throughout most of the programs, because creativity and imagination are the tools we use to discover, process, share and express our journey.
+Imagination is interwoven throughout all of the programs, because creativity and imagination are the tools we use to discover, process, share and express our journey.
 But more specifically, the Way of Imagination wishes to teach empowering techniques to those interested in refining their expressive skills.
 SoulCollage and other expressive arts are applied to refine perception.
 This heightening helps us cultivate the capacity to receive and transmit, to use our “second senses”, and to discover, filter, express, integrate and nurture the soul.

 The Way of Sound and Music